Well-Polaris/2025-hackathon/team-hackaholics/polaris-chatgpt/README.md

 Client Secret: (from your MedPlum Client Application) Authorization URL: https://data.dev.apps.health/oauth2/authorize Token URL: https://data.dev.apps.health/oauth2/token
-Scope: Scopes like "Task.read" could theoretically be added here, but they aren't used by the Medplum FHIR server for this client.
+Scope: Scopes like "Task.read" could theoretically be added here, but use "_/_" as a placeholder.
+DO NOT LEAVE THIS BLANK.
 Token Exchange Method: Default (POST request)

-### Schema

-Paste in the polaris-action-schema.json file.
+Paste in the **polaris-action-schema.json** file.
 Feel free to modify the schema to add additional capabilities!
 You have the full power of the Medplum FHIR server at your fingertips.

+### Troubleshooting:

+If the OAuth2 flow fails, ChatGPT redirects to the ChatGPT home screen without much explanation.
+Double check that:

+- The Client ID and Client Secret are correct.
+- The Redirect URI is correct.
+Confirm it matches the **Callback URL** you see in the bottom left of the GPT
+- The Scope is non-empty (e.g. Patient.read)
+- The Authorization URL and Token URL are correct.

+If the link is broken when you share it with another user, click on the "Share" button in the top right of the GPT and confirm that it's set to the GPT Store. **The sharing appears to revert to "Only Me" every time you save the GPT.**

 ### Privacy Policy